-8. What is my 1000-watt Magnum inverter powering?
+7. What is my 1000-watt Magnum inverter powering?

-Answer: It is powering both the front and rear TVs and the Blu-Ray DVD player.
-There is an additional outlet behind the driver's seat as well.
+Answer: It is powering the TV and any additional labeled 120-volt receptacles.
 This plug is designed for no more than 1000 watts combined power, and is intended for charging things such as laptops, phones, and TV usage.
-Plugging in items such as vacuums, hairdryers, etc. may harm the system.
+Plugging in items such as vacuums, hair dryers, etc. may harm the system.

-9. I have an alarm going off at my sliding door.
+8. I have an alarm going off at my sliding door.